Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = Linear Temporal Logic (LTL) and CTL Comparison

+Temporal logics come in multiple flavors, each with distinct strengths.
-While this document focuses on CTL, it's important to understand how it relates to Linear Temporal Logic (LTL), another major temporal logic for verification.
+While this document focuses on CTL, understanding how it relates to Linear Temporal Logic (LTL) --- another major temporal logic for verification --- provides valuable perspective on expressiveness trade-offs and practical verification choices.

 == LTL: Path-Based Logic